 In response to the community’s request for a violence prevention program for boys, YWCA Banff hosts the Strength in Being a Boy™ (SBB).
 SBB is a free, full-day conference that focuses on consent, emotions, healthy relationships with self and others, and gender stereotypes.
 In 2018, YWCA Banff partnered with The Centre for Sexuality and facilitators from their WiseGuyz program to enhance the curriculum of this impactful day for boys from the Bow Valley.

 A group for women to connect, share, empower, build skills, and encourage one another to live authentically in mind, body, heart and spirit.
-Circles convene weekly for over the course of 6 consecutive weeks and women are invited to attend one or all sessions.
 Women’s Circle offers participants the chance to engage in meaningful discussions, creative arts and skill-building activities that focus on topics and issues relevant to their lives.

 Domestic and Sexual Violence in Relationships